awsdocs/aws-doc-sdk-examples/dotnetv3/CloudFormation/README.md

 #### Hello CloudFormation

-This example shows you how to Get started using CloudFormation.
+This example shows you how to get started using CloudFormation.